jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 nynotifications.exe posts.json users.json events_medium.txt output.txt taylorswift
 ```

 your program should produce an output which contains notifications which should be delivered to taylorswift.
+The notifications should stay in the same order as the corresponding event appears in the events file.
+In other words, let's say event A triggers notification A, and event B triggers notification B, and event A occurs before event B, then notification A should be printed in the output file before notification B.

 The format of these notification messages should be similar to (but not identical to) what Instagram does: